HSLUSilvan/DIGCRE_3DAIModels/README.md

 ## How to use

-In Unity, navigate to Scenes and double click "Cozy Winter Night".
+In Unity, navigate to scenes and double click "Cozy Winter Night".
 Now you can explore the scene with the camera.
 By pressing the play button at the top the scene will play the animations (snow, materializing effect)